kapicorp/kapitan/README.md

 #### Inventory Targets

-Inside the inventory target files you can include classes and define new values or override any values inherited from the inncluded classes.
+Inside the inventory target files you can include classes and define new values or override any values inherited from the included classes.
 For example:

 ```
 $ cat inventory/targets/minikube-es.yml